SECTION 1 - INTRODUCTION

 H. Sponsored Links / Pay-Per-Click (PPC) Ads

 Sponsored links or pay-per-click ads (PPC) are acceptable.
-The destination URL must be to your Associate Website.
-The display URL must also be to your Associate Website and must not portray any URL that could lead the user to assume they are being led to a VIMA Corporate site, or be inappropriate or misleading in any way.
+The destination URL must be to your independent business owner website.
+The display URL must also be to your independent business owner Website and must not portray any URL that could lead the user to assume they are being led to a VIMA Corporate site, or be inappropriate or misleading in any way.

 I. External Websites